 In the last three years, Building Relations has written dozens of award entries with an excellent conversion rate and are featured in the press on a weekly basis.

-Building Relations handled the PR for the announcement that Michel Roux OBE and his son, Alain Roux, are set to open the doors to their latest venture ‘Roux at Skindles’ at Berkeley Homes’ Taplow Riverside development later this year.
+Building Relations handles the PR for Berkeley Homes, Oxford and the Chiltern region.
+This has included the announcement that Michel Roux OBE and his son, Alain Roux, was set to open the doors to their latest venture ‘Roux at Skindles’ at Berkeley Homes’ Taplow Riverside development.
 Organising a luxury river cruise and lunch in the Thames side show home at Taplow Riverside for key journalists, Building Relations secured a front page exclusive with the Daily Telegraph Property section, and subsequent stellar coverage in titles like the Daily Mail, Evening Standard, Country Life, as well as several of the most prominent local glossy magazines.

 Having worked with Kathryn in a former agency life, Annington is back on the books, with Building Relations providing PR and social media support for the company, which is one of the largest private owners of residential property in the UK; having a long-term leaseholder agreement with the Ministry of Defence.

 With Annington increasingly moving into the new-build market, Building Relations is helping to generate positive media coverage for the range of new and refurbished homes that it is building across a range of locations; including West London, Cambridgeshire, Buckinghamshire and Wiltshire.